- As low as $138/Night

 - Apartment

-Welcome to this appealing studio in Charleston.
+Welcome to this beautiful studio in Charleston.
 This nice getaway offers a calming escape for guests.
 With amenities like AC, a washing machine, WiFi, and heating, guests can relax and relax in this serene space.
-The comfortable lofted bedroom provides a cozy nighttime's sleep, and the bathroom ensures convenience during your stay.
+The comfortable lofted bedroom provides a cozy nighttime's sleep in a double bed, and the bathroom ensures convenience during your stay.
 We look forward to welcoming you to our place.
+You also have your own entrance and parking outside of The Loft Nook.

 About the Area